Clerici-project/Website/README.md

 * The Front Matter:
 Moneropedia should be translated for both *entry:* and *summary:* elements.
 However, *terms:* should be extended with their translation, leaving the English words **untouched**.
 This is really important for compatibility purposes.
-With this, if a new guide is added to the site, an English term on the untranslated version of the guide in another language could be linked to the moneropedia article (of the same language).
+With this, if a new guide is added to the site, an English term on the untranslated version of the guide in another language could be linked to the clericipedia article (of the same language).

 * The snippet keeping track of the status of the translation must be updated (`{% include disclaimer.html translated="no" translationOutdated="no" %}`).
 If the document is translated, change `translated="no"` to `translated="yes"`.
 If the document is translated, but the original file (in English) was updated, change `translationOutdated="no"` to `translationOutdated="yes`.